Last Updated: June 4, 2024

 Getty Images

-In 1997, together with author Peter Mass, he wrote the book "Underboss".
+In 1997, together with author Peter Mass, he wrote the book "Underboss."
 Because of the book, many family members filed a multi-million dollar lawsuit.
 New York State also took legal action to seize Gravano's profits from the book.
-During the late 90's Gravano began participating again in various criminal activities, partnering with a local youth gang called the Devil Dogs.
-Gravano began an ecstasy trafficking ring in New York City, at one point selling over 30,00 tablets and grossing half a million dollars in just one week.
-He was arrested in February 2000, along with nearly 40 other ring members including his wife and daughter, on federal and state drug charges.
+During the late '90, he began participating again in various criminal activities, partnering with a local youth gang called the Devil Dogs.
+Sammy began an ecstasy trafficking ring in New York City, at one point selling over 30,00 tablets and grossing half a million dollars in just one week.
+He was arrested in February 2000, along with nearly 40 other ring members, including his wife and daughter, on federal and state drug charges.
 He pleaded guilty to both charges in the summer of 2001.
-He was sentenced on September 7, 2002 to 20 years in prison.
-He served his sentence in solitary confinement At ADX Florence and was ordered to pay $805, 713 as reimbursement for court costs and the investigation.
+He was sentenced on September 7, 2002, to 20 years in prison.
+He served his sentence in solitary confinement at ADX Florence and was ordered to pay $805, 713 as reimbursement for court costs and the investigation.
 National Geographic dramatized the ecstasy ring crimes in 2013 in an episode of "Banged Up Abroad" called "Raving Arizona."

-Gravano was indicted in 2003 for ordering the 1980 murder of detective Peter Calabro by Richard Kuklinski, denying involvement in Calabro's death.
-At the time, he had denied any involvement in Calabro's death and he rejected a plea deal that stated he would receive no additional jail time had he confessed to the crime.
+Gravano was indicted in 2003 for ordering the 1980 murder of detective Peter Calabro by Richard Kuklinski.
+At the time, he had denied any involvement in Calabro's death, and he rejected a plea deal that stated he would receive no additional jail time if he confessed to the crime.
 All charges against Gravano were dropped in 2006 after Kiklinksi's death.
-Gravano requested to leave prison early in August 2015 but he was denied due to his "long standing reputation for extreme violence."
+Sammy requested to leave prison early in August 2015, but he was denied due to his "long-standing reputation for extreme violence."
 Initially scheduled to be released in March 2019, Gravano was released early in September 2017.
 He started a YouTube channel and a podcast titled "Our Thing" in December 2020.
-He is now somewhat of a social media star, with over 56 thousand followers on Instagram at the time of this writing.
+He is now somewhat of a social media star, with over 56,000 followers on Instagram at the time of this writing.

 Personal Life

-Gravano married Debra Scitbetta in 1971, who would later be actively involved (and later indicted) in his drug ring crimes.
-Gravano, later in his mob career, was ordered to arrange the murder of his brother-in-law Nicholas Scibetta.
+Gravano married Debra Scitbetta in 1971, and she would later be actively involved (and indicted) in his drug ring crimes.
+Sammy, later in his mob career, was ordered to arrange the murder of his brother-in-law, Nicholas Scibetta.
 The couple divorced in 1996.
-Sammy and Debra had two children.
+Sammy and Debra had two children together.
 Their daughter Karen Gravano appeared in 2011 on the VH1 series "Mob Wives."
 She released a book in 2013: "Mob Daughter: The Mafia, Sammy 'The Bull' Gravano, and Me."
-He was diagnosed with Grave's disease in 2002, a thyroid disorder that causes fatigue, as well as weight and hair loss.
+In 2002, Sammy was diagnosed with Grave's disease, a thyroid disorder that causes fatigue, as well as weight and hair loss.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.